Justin8912/playground/docs/feat/US1672368-F244351/implementation-progress.md

 ## Milestone 2: Create Simple Notebook Exclusion UI
 - [x] Add a text input field to plugin settings for notebook exclusion list
 - [x] Implement comma-delineation parsing for notebook names
+- [x] Automatically exclude the Reviews notebook from review note generation
 - [ ] Create a visually appealing summary display of excluded notebooks
 - [ ] Display a list of all available notebooks for easy reference
 - [ ] Add validation for notebook name inputs